Content templates

 Select Create template.

-Enter a name and a brief description to help you identify the template in lists (for example, “Holiday 2020”), and select the channel:
+Enter a name and a brief description to help you identify the template in lists (for example, “Holiday 2020”), and select the template type for the channel.

 (Optional) Add keywords to help organize your templates.
 Enter a term in the search field and select from results, or select Add keyword:

 .
-Select the X icon () to remove a keyword.
 You can add up to 10 keywords.
 Select Save and continue.

-For email HTML body, and Message Center and In-App Automation Message body, provide your HTML or design using the WYSIWYG editor.
+For email HTML body and for Message Center and In-App Automation Message body, provide your HTML or design using drag-and-drop:

 - For HTML, select the paste or upload option and add your HTML.

-- For the WYSIWYG editor, first select a default or saved layout, or select Blank Layout to design your own.
+- For drag-and-drop, select a default or saved layout, or select Blank Layout to design your own.
+Then you can design your content.
+See Styling and formatting in the Interactive editor.
 You can edit any layout after selecting.
-Then design your message.
-See: WYSIWYG editor.

 - To reduce the HTML size, select Settings in the sidebar, and then enable Minify HTML.